numericalalgorithmsgroup/MLFirstSteps_Azure/README.md

 The NCF model with the MovieLens dataset is small enough to be trained in just a few minutes on a single GPU (P100 or V100), so to begin with we will set up a single VM instance and deploy a docker container with PyTorch that we can use to train the model.
-The instance type we used was "Standard_NC6s_v2", which contains a single NVidia P100, however you can use any instance type you like so long as it has an NVidia GPU - only the training time of the model should change.
+The instance type we used was "Standard_NC6s_v2", which contains a single NVidia P100, however you can use any instance type you like so long as it has an NVidia P100 or V100 - only the training time of the model should change.

 **All of the setup commands below are contained in the `deploy_and_run_training.sh` script - see the "Scripting the VM Setup and Training" section below**